 - 3 tbsps. of sunflower seeds

-- Place drained buckwheat groats into blender with 300ml of water.
+- Place drained buckwheat groats into blender with 290ml of water.
 Blend on low speed until smooth batter forms.

 - Pour the batter into plastic or glass bowl (do not use metal bowl).
 Cover the bowl with clean cloth and place into a warm oven (35°C, 95°F).

 - If you used parchment paper, you can remove the bread from pan immediately and place it on folded kitchen paper (I use four layers) to absorb the moistness.
-Let the bread cool for at least 30 minutes before slicing.
+Let the bread cool for at least 30 minutes before slicing (the longer the better).

 Other combinations for flavouring: